Log files and Troubleshooting Adapters

 Create an error by renaming the licence file

 Restart the FX Trading Adapter by running the command below from the root directory of your Deployment Framework:

 ./dfw start FxTradingAdapter

-- Now check the Liberator status page to confirm the error/issue is present.
+Check the Liberator status page to check the status of the adapter.
 Do this by navigating to http://localhost:18080/status.
-The status indicator for the FxTradingAdapter should now be RED, meaning we will need to investigate this adapter first.
+The status indicator for the FxTradingAdapter should now be RED.

-- Before you begin investigating, launch the FX Professional Motif web application and take a look at what the app looks like.
-You will find that any trade tiles are greyed out, and that if you attempt an RFS or SWAP trade an error message will display "Trading Not Available".
+Before you begin investigating, launch the Caplin FX Professional web application and take a look at what the app looks like.
+You will find that any trade tiles are greyed out, and that if you attempt a trade an error message "Trading Not Available" is displayed.
 You should however still be able to carry out an Order trade (as we know that the RET Order Adapter is working).
-Therefore we assume that the issue is related directly to the Trading Adapter.
+Therefore we assume that the issue is related to the Trading Adapter.

-- Enable the client.log of the FX Professional Motif web application by appending
+client.logof Caplin FX Professional web application by appending

 &debug=finerto the end of the web app URL.
 You should then see the following for the

 Now you can begin checking the adapter logs.
 Start with the

 javaAdapterName.log, which is a Java standard output log, to see if the adapter has crashed or not.
 If you cannot find that file or see anything particularly unusual here, move on to the next step.

 fxtrading-adapter.log.
 In this log file you should be able to view an exception thrown by trapi-lib (